 3. Smart Thermometers

-These are the cutting edge, often a subset of wireless thermometers, featuring advanced functionalities.
+These are the modern, often a subset of wireless thermometers, featuring advanced functionalities.
 They typically connect to a smartphone app, providing detailed graphs of temperature progression, estimated cook times, and smart alerts.
 Some even have multiple probes to monitor different cuts of meat simultaneously or track ambient oven temperature.

 How to Use Your Leave-In Meat Thermometer for Perfect Results